zulkufdemirhan/shopping-app-react/README.md

 # How I workerd on this project

-     -My purpose in doing this study was to check what I learned.
-I thought of doing a small multi-component study and details helped me understand what I have learned and simulate the process of preparing a project a little.
+     -My purpose in this study was to improve myself in React technology with JavaScript array & math() features on the product list I created.
+Small multi-components  details helped me understand what I have learned and simulate the process of preparing a projecta little.
 I observed what I did well and what I needed to improve.

      -Before I started working, I took the app apart and went through it step-by-step.
 This helped me to work in a controlled and orderly manner.